Discrimination based on nationality

-Discrimination based on nationality is discrimination against a person based on their nationality, citizenship, or naturalization.
+Discrimination based on nationality is a type of discrimination against a person based on their nationality, citizenship, or naturalization.
 Many countries' non-discrimination laws contain exceptions for nationality and immigration status.

 International

 The International Convention on the Elimination of All Forms of Racial Discrimination (CERD), currently signed by 88 countries, allows discrimination by nationality, citizenship or naturalization but prohibits discrimination "against any particular nationality".